Melody J. Stewart

-Melody J. Stewart (born February 19, 1962) is a justice of the Ohio Supreme Court.
+Melody J. Stewart (born February 19, 1962) was a justice of the Ohio Supreme Court.
 She formerly served as a Judge on the Ohio Eighth District Court of Appeals.
 Stewart was elected to the Ohio Supreme Court in 2018, having defeated incumbent Justice Mary DeGenaro.

 Education

-Stewart earned a Bachelor of Music degree from the College-Conservatory of Music at the University of Cincinnati; her Juris Doctor as a Patricia Roberts Harris Fellow from the Cleveland-Marshall College of Law; and her Doctor of Philosophy as a Mandel Leadership Fellow at Case Western Reserve University’s Mandel School of Applied Social Sciences.
+Stewart earned a Bachelor of Music in music theory from the College-Conservatory of Music at the University of Cincinnati; her Juris Doctor as a Patricia Roberts Harris Fellow from the Cleveland-Marshall College of Law; and her Doctor of Philosophy as a Mandel Leadership Fellow at Case Western Reserve University’s Mandel School of Applied Social Sciences.

-State judicial career
+Judicial career

-She was first elected to the Ohio District Court of Appeals in 2006 and twice re-elected.
+Stewart was first elected to the Ohio District Court of Appeals in 2006 and twice re-elected.

 Ohio Supreme Court

 On November 8, 2018, Stewart faced incumbent Mary DeGenaro in the general election for a seat on the Supreme Court.
 She won the seat 52.5% to 47.5%.
 She is the first African-American woman elected to the Supreme Court.